iPadOS 13.4 is officially out and iPadOS 13.3.1’s successor brings a long list of changes to the iPad, iPad mini, iPad Air, and iPad Pro.

 For more on the iPadOS 13.4 download and installation, take a look at our guide.

-We’ve been using the iPadOS 13.4 update on the iPad Pro for a short time now and here’s what we’ve learned thus far:
+We’ve been using the iPadOS 13.4 update on the iPad Pro for several days now and here’s what we’ve learned thus far:

 - Battery life is stable.